Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Cutting just above a node (which is by my index finger) can promote the growth of a side shoot from which more flowers can be displayed.

-However sometimes the flower spike turns yellow and dries out, which is a normal part of the orchid’s life cycle, at which point you can carefully cut the spent flower spike back to the base with a sharp pair or pruners.
+However, sometimes the flower spike turns yellow and dries out, which is a normal part of the orchid’s life cycle, at which point you can carefully cut the spent flower spike back to the base with a sharp pair of pruners.

-The orchid then has to grow a new flower spike before new flowers can then be displayed.
+The orchid then has to grow a new flower spike before new flowers can be displayed.

-The cooler temperatures indicate to the orchid that this is this is the right time of year for flower development.
+The cooler temperatures indicate to the orchid that this is the right time of year for flower development.

-This method is so effective that commercial orchid growers always control the climate conditions in order to sell orchids that are in flower at anytime of year.
+From my research, I have found this method is so effective that commercial orchid growers always control the climate conditions (in big commercial greenhouses) in order to sell orchids that are in flower at any time of year.

 In my experience, temperature is by far the most important influencing factor to get orchids to flower again.

-When growing orchid at home I find the new flower spike typically grows in Winter and the orchids flowers are displayed early Spring and last for 3 months with frequent watering, high humidity (by regularly misting the flowers, aerial roots and leaves).
+When growing orchids at home, I find the new flower spike typically grows in Winter, and the orchid flowers are displayed in early Spring and last for 3 months with frequent watering and high humidity (by regularly misting the flowers, aerial roots, and leaves).

 (Read my article for more information how to rebloom orchids indoors).

-Avoid any drastic fluctuations in temperature and humidity during bud development and flower displays as this can cause the buds and flowers to fall off.
+In my experience, it is imperative to avoid any drastic fluctuations in temperature and humidity during bud development and flower displays, as this can cause the buds and flowers to fall off.

-Typically this means, avoiding any draughts from cold blasts of air from open doors and avoid locating orchids in the direct air current of air conditioning or heating.
+Typically, this means avoiding any draughts from cold blasts of air from open doors and avoiding locating orchids in the direct air current of air conditioning or heating.

 1. I had an orchid that I had to trim the roots due to being all dead except 1-2 roots that at the end ended up dying.
 Although before I gave up on the plant It had 2 healthy long stems that had roots coming out on top by the new leaves.
 I cut the long stems and transplanted them in a plastic water bottle actually since the stems are so thin.
 Is this the right thing to do? how long will it take to have actual roots so I can re plant in a actual container.
 Thanks!